Upstate NY Heat Wave Advisory: 7 Tips for 2025 Heat Wave Safety

 The Upstate NY Heat Advisory forecasts temperatures soaring into the mid-90s°F (35–37°C).
 With oppressive humidity, the heat index could climb to a dangerous 100–105°F (38–41°C).
 Affected areas include major cities and surrounding suburbs and rural zones.
 Nighttime lows will remain above 70°F (21°C), offering little relief and increasing the risk of heat-related stress.
 The advisory is expected to last through the weekend, so preparation is critical.

-Who’s Most at Risk During the Upstate NY Heat Advisory?
+Who’s Most at Risk During the Upstate NY Heat Wave Advisory?

 Certain groups face heightened dangers during the Upstate NY Heat Advisory: